 Does Agile Conflate Project and Product Management?

-Project managers are worrying about the “who” and “when” and “how” parts of the equation.
+Project managers worry about the “who” and “when” and “how” parts of the equation.
 They know what they’re trying to accomplish (thanks to the product manager).
 They must juggle the available resources and schedule to make it all happen as fast as possible.
 In some ways, transitioning to Agile is far more disruptive to project managers, who relish predictability, routine, and schedules, more than product management.

-Of course, some organizations might misconstrue these roles.
+Of course, some organizations might misconstrue these jobs.
 They could ask a project manager for a strategy or a product manager to work on a schedule.

 But in a setting with well-defined roles, the two work together with minimal overlap in responsibilities (although sometimes project managers do eventually switch to product).